 Colours can also have an emotional effect on us ….
 “It was found that the majority of participants associated green colour with the feeling of calmness, happiness, comfort, peace, hope, and excitement.
 Black colour was associated with the feeling of sadness, depression, fear, and anger” (Dzulkifli and Mustafar 2012).

 It is recommended to include cool colours such as greens, blues and purples to your work to give it a professional look and also to give a sense of calm.
-Click here to view some great examples of where different colours have been used when designing web pages.
+Here are to view some great examples of where different colours have been used when designing web pages.

 We also have to be mindful of people who are colour blind and make our content accessible for them.
 Research has shown that 1 out of 12 males and 1 out of 20 females are colour blind.
 Red- green colour blindness is probably the most common so we need to take this into consideration when designing our content.
-Click here to take a colour blindness test.
+Take the colour blind test here.

 Q.3: How do I choose a colour scheme?